node-class-may-2023/ComIT_Node/browserapi.md

 * In this example we set a new timeout that will execute the greet function after 5000 milliseconds
 * So the greet function will get executed once after 5 seconds
-* We can use an anonymus function too
+* We can use an anonymous function too

 **Example:**
 ```js